Clementia in innovating new treatments for ultra-rare bone disorders and other diseases

 Palovarotene has received Orphan Drug designation for FOP from the U.S. Food and Drug Administration (FDA).
 In addition, palovarotene has been granted Fast Track and Breakthrough Therapy designations for FOP from the FDA, and orphan status for the treatment of FOP in the EU.

 FOP is caused by a mutation in the ACVR1 gene that encodes for the ACVR1/ALK2 receptor.
 This receptor is part of the bone morphogenetic protein (BMP) signaling pathway and is critical in the regulation of cartilage and bone development and growth.
 The mutation leads to increased activity of the ACVR1/ALK2 receptor.
 The mutated, overactive receptor leads to excess phosphorylation of Smads 1/5/8 and enhanced signals to the nucleus to form heterotopic bone.
-Palovarotene binds to RARγ which decreases levels of Smad 1/5/8 proteins signaling, repressing excess BMP which may prevent the formation of abnormal new bone.
+Palovarotene, a selective RARγ agonist decreases the phosphorylation and levels of Smad 1/5/8 proteins, repressing excess BMP signaling which may prevent the formation of abnormal new bone.

 Studies of RARγ selective agonists in preclinical models of FOP have shown: